 Though I didn’t know at the time (and neither did they), I left high school already counting among my exes a gay man and a queer trans woman.
 My path didn’t get much straighter from there.

-I left college with the following ideas: I was bi, casual sexuality was instrumental to a woman’s empowerment (yes, I was more gullible back then), and though I liked women, women didn’t like me.
+I left college with the following ideas: I was bi, casual sexuality was instrumental to a woman’s empowerment (yes, I was more gullible back then), and though I liked women, sometimes a LOT, women didn’t like me.
 So men just sort of kept falling in front of me, and sometimes I dated one.
 Then I tried my hardest to make it work.
 It generally didn’t.
 Some of that was my fault.
 Some of it was that when you let romantic partners ‘just sort of happen’ to you, you tend to get ones that are a bit wonky around the edges.
 Especially if you hang out primarily with punks and gamers.
 Which I did.

 Fast forward several years.
 Out of intellectual curiosity, as well as the drive for oddball companionship, I’ve spent time with just about every type of fringe crowd you can imagine (and some you probably can’t).
 I got to know a lot of people, with a lot of different sexual orientations and interests, and I finally started to see what was different about me.

 I had never in my life lusted after a celebrity or a stranger.
 I was never actively looking for new sexual partners.
-Sex was obviously very important to other people, and I fumbled through that, but where most people’s internal monologue regarding sex would be, all I had was echoes.
+Sex was obviously very important to other people, and I fumbled through that feigning intensity, but where most people’s internal monologue regarding sex would be, all I had was echoes.
 It was reactionary and rote.
 Not that it couldn’t be nice or meaningful in certain contexts, but whatever connection most people have between their hormones and their desires was absent in me.
 My hormones checked with my emotions before they even thought about making a move.
 Anything sexual I did that wasn’t based in a very strong romantic emotion, I did because I thought it was expected & I didn’t mind.